Lee Evans (American football): Early life

 Evans was born in Bedford, Ohio, a suburb located southeast of Cleveland, and attended Bedford High School.
 Evans was also a high hurdler, with personal-bests of 13.59 seconds in the 110 metres hurdles and 37.32 seconds in the 300 metres hurdles.

 College career

 Evans caught 30 passes for 528 yards and 5 touchdowns in his freshman season at Wisconsin in 2000.

 In 2001, Evans put together an incredible season despite having three different quarterbacks (Brooks Bollinger, Jim Sorgi, and Matt Schabert) during the year.
 Evans caught 75 passes for 1,545 yards (an average of 20.1 yards per reception) and 9 touchdowns.

 Evans tore his ACL in the 2002 Spring Game and missed the entire season.

-In Evans's last year at Wisconsin in 2003, the star receiver put together a season to remember for the Badgers.
-He caught 64 passes for 1,213 yards and 13 touchdowns.
-Possibly his finest game as a Badger came in a 56–21 blowout of the Michigan State Spartans: Evans caught 10 passes for 258 yards and 5 touchdowns.
+In Evans's last year at Wisconsin in 2003, he caught 64 passes for 1,213 yards and 13 touchdowns.
+A notable game that year was the 56–21 victory against the Michigan State Spartans: Evans caught 10 passes for 258 yards and 5 touchdowns.